Going Beyond GAAP: 3 Metrics to Help Gauge Your SaaS Business Performance

 Final Thoughts

 Making the jump from basic accounting to a more robust financial analysis can seem intimidating, and you might find yourself hesitant to take the leap.
-But if you explore SaaS metrics beyond GAAP, you can get a deeper understanding of what drives your business, make decisions more quickly and with better information — and chart the future with confidence.
+But if you explore software metrics beyond GAAP, you can get a deeper understanding of what drives your business, make decisions more quickly and with better information — and chart the future with confidence.

 Resources